sig-rpc/policies/contributor_code_of_conduct.md

 ## 6. Report Problems Responsibly

-If you witness unacceptable behaviour, privately contact SIG-RPC's officers (sig-rpc-managers@society-rse.org).
+If you witness unacceptable behaviour, privately contact SIG-RPC's officers (sig-rpc-managers@society-rse.org), more serious/urgent grievances can be raised with Society RSE Code of Conduct Committee (coc@society-rse.org) as explained in the [Complaints and Grievances Policy](https://society-rse.org/about/policies/complaints-and-grievances-policy/)

 # Consequences for Violations